taboca/startup/pages/bootstrap-networks/content.md

 ## Why users are using silos with no network

-Now smartphones are reaching out at a global scale, so there is ubiquity in the general user's recognition that a smartphone is for everyone.
-But this is certainly not the browser even if we try to put a browser infra-structure very close to the user – like Mozilla is doing.
+Now smartphones are reaching out at a global scale, so there is ubiquity in user's recognition that a smartphone is for everyone.
+But this is certainly not the browser even if we try to put a browser infra-structure very close to the user interface – what Mozilla is doing.
 We can tell a story that it is the web but it's not the same web unveiled to users first via NSCA Mosaic.

-We recognize that cellphones scaled from a conversation tool to something else that could also reach out to he magic of the web.
-And it feels good because it does not break like the web when you are in outside the network — an online and offline hybrid experience.
-So it fits well in our pocket and in our lives.
-And we go for it knowing that we can reach out to web resources such as maps, phones, friends, updates, and to participate in specific discussions.
-So there is ubiquity in there from a user's recognition aspect.
+We recognize that cellphones scaled from a conversation tool to something else that could also reach out to the magic of the web.
+And it feels good because it does not break since it is an online and offline experience.
+And it fits well in our pockets and our lives — it is good as we can switch modes — I want a phone for maps, phones, friends, updates, and to participate in specific discussions.
 So if there is a network it's not related to the infra-structure — it's in us and the glue that connects everything is through our conversations — so not a glue in the network as pages used to do.
+An e-mail says "sent from iphone" but that is mostly it going on – data grows in the vertical silos.

-The current mobile web is very active but not forming premisses forming conclusions in the way it used to do — forming pages with links.
-Results of interactions are not exactly annotated out there in the wild and might be restricted in app silos — closed networks.
+The current mobile web is very active but not forming premisses thus forming conclusions (or networked acessible resources) in the way it used to do such as a web page formed with links.
+Results of interactions are not exactly annotated out there in the wild and might be restricted to app silos or closed networks.

 ## Network silos boosting conversations